jeles/jeles.github.io/index.md

 ---
 <a name="about"></a>

 **Welcome to The Oxbow**--a blog dedicated to data science, coding, and making insights beneath the surface.
 My name is James Eles.
 I'm a post-doctoral associate in Bioengineering at the University of Pittsburgh.
-My research is focused on understanding how medical brain implants like brain-computer interfaces and stimulation electrodes interact with brain tissue.
+My research is focused on understanding how medical brain implants like brain-computer interfaces and stimulation electrodes interact with brain tissue, but I am more generally passionate about using data to do good.
 <br />
 <br />
-The brain is 3 pounds of fat and salt water.
-It's the structure of the organ that makes us people.
-Similarly, most data collected in the world is just unloved server space.
-My goal is to make The Oxbow a place where data can come alive and maybe help people out.

 Check out the [blog](http://jameseles.com/DataScience/) for the full post archive.
 Here's my most recent posts: